Union Pacific Corporation (UNP) Shares Up Despite Recent Market Volatility

-Union Pacific Corporation (NYSE: UNP)’s stock price has increased by 9.61 compared to its previous closing price of 194.02.
-Despite this, the company has seen a gain of 5.50% in its stock price over the last five trading days.
-The Wall Street Journal reported 55 min ago that Union Pacific Shares Jump on Hopes for New CEO
+Union Pacific Corporation (NYSE: UNP)’s stock price has increased by 0.34 compared to its previous closing price of 207.28.
+However, the company has seen a 8.68% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 02/27/23 that Union Pacific Shares Jump on Hopes for New CEO

 Is It Worth Investing in Union Pacific Corporation (NYSE: UNP) Right Now?

-Union Pacific Corporation (NYSE: UNP) has a higher price-to-earnings ratio of 17.30x compared to its average ratio, and the 36-month beta value for UNP is at 1.12.
-Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 3 rating it as “overweight,” 14 as “hold,” and 1 as “sell.”
+Union Pacific Corporation (NYSE: UNP) has a price-to-earnings ratio of 18.54x that is above its average ratio.
+Additionally, the 36-month beta value for UNP is 1.12.

 Will You Miss Out On This Growth Stock Boom?